gage1145/resume/README.md

 # Gage Rowden's Resume

 Welcome to my resume repository!
-Here, you'll find my up-to-date professional resume written in LaTeX.
+Here, you'll find my up-to-date professional resume written in $\LaTeX$.

+---

 ## About Me
-I am a Lead Technical R&D Scientist at Priogen Corporation and a Researcher IV at the University of Minnesota.
-My background is in biotechnology, molecular biology, and data analysis.
+I am the Lead Technical R&D Scientist at Priogen Corporation and a Researcher IV at the Minnesota Center for Prion Research & Outreach at the University of Minnesota.
+My background is in biotechnology, molecular biology, prion biology, and data analysis.
 I have contributed to numerous scientific publications, developed open-source software for data analysis, and implemented efficient laboratory workflows.

+---

 ## Resume Details
 - **Format:** $\LaTeX$ and PDF